Bira/octopus-carnival/_posts/2016-10-20-characters-mystic-knight.md

 Normally, the Staff enchantment doesn't work if applied to something other than a wand or staff.
 With this perk, available only to Mystic Knights, you become able to use melee weapons and shields with the enchantment!
-You must still buy or find items so enchanted, and you can't use them to reduce the range to a distant subject.
+You must still buy or find items so enchanted.
 They can still be used to deliver touch and Melee spells like standard Staffs.
-A block with a shield won't trigger a held Melee spell, but a subsequent Beat attempt _will_.
-So will a shield bash.
+A block with a shield won't trigger a held Melee spell, but a shield bash or Beat with the shield will.

 ## New Spells